dannybauman/30-day-map-challenge-2025/maps/01-points/base44/README.md

 - Professional presentations

 ### Avoid For
-- When every calculation must be perfect (check the math!)
+- When every calculation must be accurate (check the math!)
 - Light-themed requirements

 ## Comparison to Others